Madakhel (Yusufzai clan): Geography

 Madakhels are among the dwellers on the Tor Ghar.
 Madakhel country is on the northern slopes of the Mahaban Mountain down to the right bank of the Indus and is bounded on the north by the Hassanzais, on the east by the Indus, on the south and west by the Tanolis and Amazais.
 Most of the villages are on Mahaban Mountain, with two on the banks of the Indus.
 The easiest approaches to Madakhel territory pass through Hassanzai territory.

 Culture and traditions

 Like other Pashtoons, Madakhels maintained their cultural identity and individuality.
 They lead their lives in accordance with code of ethics of Pashtunwali, which combines Manliness, Goodness, Gallantry, Loyalty and Modesty.
-Madakhels have also maintained the Pashtoon customs of Jirga (Consultative Assembly), Nanawati (Delegation pleading guilty), Hujhra (Large drawing room) and Melmasteya (Hospitality).
+Madakhels have also maintained the Pashtoon customs of Jirga (Consultative Assembly), Nanawati (Delegation pleading guilty), Hujhra (Large drawing room) and Melmastya (Hospitality).

 Language

 Pushto is the basic language of Madakhels.
 Living away from urban centres and having less interaction with people from other languages, Madakhels speak purest form of Pushto.
-Due to migrations for better prospects of life and marriage in non-Pushtoon families, some Madakhels adopted other languages such as Hindko and Urdu.
+Due to migrations for better prospects of life and marriages in non-Pushtoon families, some Madakhels adopted other languages such as Hindko and Urdu.